RonYanDaik/godot_animated_text/README.md

 ### For Godot Version 4.x

-Addon qucily edited to run on godot 4.x.
+Addon quckly edited to run on godot 4.x.
 Not claiming that it works correctly.
 Feel free to conribute fixing mistakes.

 ### For Godot Version 3.x